Censors loom large over Sony's PlayStation prospects in China

-SHANGHAI Sony Corp should fear China's censors almost as much as rival Microsoft Corp when it launches its PlayStation 4 gaming console in the world's third-largest gaming market next month.
+SHANGHAI Sony Corp (6758.T) should fear China's censors almost as much as rival Microsoft Corp (MSFT.O) when it launches its PlayStation 4 gaming console in the world's third-largest gaming market next month.

 Sony plans to sell PlayStation 4 in China for 2,899 yuan ($468), slightly higher than in the United States where it sells for around $400.